Alexanders Run

 Alexanders Run is a 3.69 mi long 1st order tributary to Harmon Creek in Brooke County, West Virginia.
-This is the only stream of this names in the United States.
+This is the only stream of this name in the United States.

 Course

 Alexanders Run rises at Weirton Heights, West Virginia, and then flows south-southwest to join Harmon Creek about 1 mile northwest of Colliers.

 Watershed

 Alexanders Run drains 2.95 sqmi of area, receives about 40.0 in/year of precipitation, has a wetness index of 339.87, and is about 59% forested.